Managed Services

 Select Map and confirm the user and role showing up under Mapped users.

-2. From the OpenSearch Dashboards, navigate to Security in the main menu and choose Roles, and then select the manage_snapshots role.
+From the OpenSearch Dashboards, navigate to Security in the main menu and choose Roles, and then select the

 Note

 To access the default installation of OpenSearch Dashboards for a domain that resides within a VPC, you must have access to the VPC.
 This process varies by network configuration but likely involves connecting to a VPN or managed network or using a proxy server or transit gateway.
-Click here to know more.
+To know more, see the OpenSearch VPC developer guide.

 From the terminal, run the following command: